internetarchive/openlibrary/docs/bootstrap.rst

 Open Library dev instance works on::

+* Ununtu 10.10
 * Ubuntu 10.04

-* Ununtu 10.10
-* Mac OS X Snow Leopard
+Support for Mac OS X will be available soon.

 Dependencies
 ------------